ksurana21/revpref/README.md

   - Power of the revealed preference tests

-      - `bronars` computes the Bronars power index which is defined as the probability of rejecting a given rationality axiom given that the data is defined by irrational behavior (Bronars (1987)).
+      - `bronars` computes the Bronars power index which is defined as the probability of rejecting a given rationality axiom provided that the data is defined by irrational behavior (Bronars (1987)).
 Bronars suggested Becker’s (1962) notion of irrational behavior as the alternative hypothesis.
 More specifically, we